connexta/ion-store/docker-naming-convension.md

 and each version would have it"s own image file with a unique Image ID, but they would all be intances of cdr-search
 * Tag - A string to identify one version from another.
 The default tag is "latest".
 * Registry - A registry is a server of image files.
-Dicker assumes default registry Docker Hub (dockerhub.io).
+Docker assumes default registry Docker Hub (dockerhub.io).
 Docker also has a convention for parsng Docker Hub usernames from a repository name.

 ### Docker Name Grammar